14 Proven Dental Referral Program Ideas

 What is a Dental Referral Program for Patients?

 A dental referral program for patients is a bit like a loyalty program.
-It's a form of word of mouth dental marketing that encourages your current patients to refer their friends, family members, and acquaintances to your practice, often with an incentive provided.
+It's a form of word of mouth dental marketing that encourages your current patients to refer their friends, family members, and acquaintances to your practice, often with an incentive provided, both for the employee and a new patient incentive.

 Here are some statistics to consider: